 Can you put a price tag on a parent’s peace of mind?
 Operators looking to make parents happy can now add options, value, and revenue streams.

 For cruise ships, amusement parks, and similar family-centric locations, it can be very difficult for parents (and operators) to keep track of children.
 In the past, a series of different technologies and solutions have sought to fill in this gap.
-However, modern technology should not only make child tracking possible but also scaleable, affordable, and value-adding for managing in all public-facing verticals.
+However, modern technology should not only make child tracking possible but also scalable, affordable, and value-adding for managing in all public-facing verticals.

 There are four major industries that rely on child tracking to some extent:

 Each of these settings has unique needs and visitors but they share many of the same goals.
 Their visitors are often families looking to have a good time.
 Interestingly, there is a growing interest among families of all kinds to keep better tabs on their children.
 With the technology available, those businesses who add value in the form of child tracking and security are not only adding “wow” factor but solving a constant problem for their customers.

 How children tracking works in venues?

 BLE-based IoT platforms can be used in a variety of ways to locate and track children in these public spaces.
 However, they often occur with the popular “tracking bracelets” made famous by Disney World.

 Bluetooth tracking bracelets or other Bluetooth-enabled tags include a Bluetooth transmitter.
 When you wear one, you are effectively turned into a beacon, able to walk around the space while transmitting information about who you are.
 Don’t worry, you’re not transmitting information like your name and birthdate.
 Rather, these tracking bracelets send only a short code that can be used to identify which bracelet it is.
 So how does this help parents track children?